Master of Arts (Apologetics)

 Admission to the MA (Apologetics) program requires additional approval by the Theological and Historical Studies Division.
 The following criteria will be used in reviewing applications for the MA (Apologetics) program:

 Applicants must submit a research paper on a topic in some area of theological studies for consideration by the Theological and Historical Studies Division.
 In some cases the division may require a personal interview with the applicant.

 Students should evidence the interests, aptitudes, and personal qualities necessary for the particular application of this degree.

-The Theological and Historical Studies Division, in consultation with the Registrar, shall determine the applicant’s suitability for admission and admit qualified candidates into the MA (Apologetics) program.
-Upon admission to the MA (Apologetics) program, the Theological and Historical Studies Division will tailor a program of study for each student.
+The Theological and Historical Studies Division, in consultation with Admissions, shall determine the applicant’s suitability for admission and admit qualified candidates into the MA (Apologetics) program.
 Students with weak undergraduate preparation in a discipline may be required to take introductory courses or, in some cases, remedial work to insure minimum competency in that discipline.
-Students with strong undergraduate preparation in a discipline may be eligible for advanced standing and may therefore take advanced electives in that discipline rather than the introductory courses in that discipline.

 The faculty recommends strongly that apologetics students attend the January Defend conference, which features some of the nation's top apologists.
 Students can earn up to six hours of course credit toward this degree each year through the Defend conference.

 Students who complete the MA (Apologetics) are eligible to apply for the PhD at NOBTS.
 Students should, however, refer to all current admission requirements for Research Doctoral Programs to ensure the MA (Apologetics) meets the criteria for specific majors.